Ildaron/ironbci/README.md

 ####  1. How it Works
 Here provides all the information you need to develop a brain computer interface.
 In accordance with the presented license (MIT), using the files and documentation everybody can create a brain-computer interface.
 With gerber files it is possible to create PCB boards.

+1 step
-1 step - make PCB boards order in PCB manufacturer, like pcbway.com or seeedstudio.com
+Make PCB boards order in PCB manufacturer, like pcbway.com or seeedstudio.com
 Gerbers source
 https://github.com/Ildaron/ironbci/tree/master/gerber_files